-Delivering 1508 homes within four residential towers, the development is designed in accordance with the Great Jackson Street Development Framework which we also prepared.
-Located on the site of a former public car park area, the scheme reinforces and supports the masterplan vision by generating a critical mass of population to activate the site and provides a benchmark of quality which is a catalyst for future development in the area.
+Delivering 1508 homes within four residential towers.
+Located on the site of a former public car park area, the scheme reinforces and supports the Great Jackson Street Development Framework (which we also prepared) by generating a critical mass of population to activate the site and providing a quality benchmark for future development nearby.

-Generous facilities are included throughout and are unparalleled for a residential development in Manchester.
-Residents will have access to a tennis court, swimming pool, cinema, gym, studios and three levels of basement car parking.
-The public will benefit too from cafés and restaurants at ground floor level and new pedestrian links via new public spaces at the base of the towers and immediately adjacent to the River Medlock.
+Generous facilities throughout are unparalleled for a residential development in Manchester.
+Residents can access a tennis court, swimming pool, cinema, gym, studios and three basement car parking levels.
+The public benefits too from cafés and restaurants and new pedestrian links via new public spaces at the base of each tower and immediately adjacent to the River Medlock.

-Once built, the tallest tower – at 64 storeys and 201m high – will be the second highest residential tower in the UK.
-The other towers will stand at 50, 44 and 37 storeys high.
-Two subtle moves are intended to emphasize the verticality of the towers.
-Each face of each tower is indented by 1m, creating a vertical crease which breaks down each surface into two narrower planes.
-Adjacent faces of the towers receive subtly different colour tones, silver grey and anthracite, which emphasies the crisp vertical lines of the four corners of each building.
+Standing at 67 storeys and 200m high, the tallest buidling is the second highest residential tower in the UK.
+The other buildings stand at 53, 47 and 40 storeys high.
+Two subtle design features emphasize the verticality of the towers.
+A 1m indentation on each tower face creates a vertical crease, breaking down each surface into two narrower planes.
+Adjacent tower faces receive subtly different colour tones, silver grey and anthracite, emphasising the crisp vertical lines of the four corners of each building.

-The towers are clad using a fully glazed unitised, glazed curtain walling system with different panel types - fully fritted glass, partially fritted glass, rapid vents and clear glazing - arranged in a regular geometric composition, intended to create a uniform façade pattern over the full length and width of the towers emphasizing the overall form of the buildings.
+The towers are clad using a fully glazed unitised, glazed curtain walling system with different panel types - fully fritted glass, partially fritted glass, rapid vents and clear glazing - arranged in a regular geometric composition, creating a uniform façade pattern over the full length and width of the towers.